first-digital-finance/pyrmq/docs/testing.rst

 RabbitMQ
 --------
 Since PyRMQ strives to be as complete with testing as it can be, it has several integration tests that need a running RabbitMQ to pass.
-Currently, PyRMQ is tested against ``rabbitmq:3.8``.
+PyRMQ is compatible with RabbitMQ 3.8 and newer versions.

 Run Docker image (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~